Kaufman County murders

 In 2013, two prosecutors and a prosecutor's wife were murdered in Kaufman County, Texas.
 The case gained national attention in the United States due to speculation that the Aryan Brotherhood prison gang was responsible, but this was later found to be untrue.
-Eric Lyle Williams (born April 7, 1967), a former lawyer and justice of the peace whose theft case was prosecuted by two of the victims, was tried, found guilty, and sentenced to death for the three murders.
+Eric Lyle Williams (born April 7, 1967), a former lawyer and justice of the peace whose theft case was prosecuted by two of the victims, was tried, found guilty, and sentenced to death for two of the murders.
+He was also charged with the murder of prosecutor Mark Hasse, but a decision was made not to prosecute him as he had already received a death sentence for the other murders.
 His wife, Kimberly Irene "Kim" Williams, was tried separately, and sentenced to 40 years in prison.

 Timeline

 Hasse murder

 On January 31, 2013, Mark Hasse was shot and killed while walking in the 100 block of East Grove Street in Kaufman, Texas.
 Hasse was the chief assistant district attorney for the Kaufman County Criminal District Attorney's Office.
-He was walking from his car to the courthouse when a gunman shot him repeatedly, and then fled the area in a waiting car.
+He was walking from his car to the courthouse when a gunman shot him repeatedly and then fled the area in a waiting car.
 Hasse, 57, had been an attorney for many years, and had previously served as an assistant district attorney in Dallas County under District Attorney Henry Wade.
 He had worked for Kaufman County since 2010 as a prosecutor, and was also a licensed police officer commissioned with the district attorney's office.